LyndaFlowerU/alx-pre_course/0x01-git/README.md

-my second commit of the program
+This file will contain the updates of the tasks